redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

 #### Customizing the DbAuth Endpoint

 If you're using dbAuth, you may decide to point your auth function (i.e. the serverless function used for login/signup) at a different host.
-To do this without affecting your GraphQL endpoint, you can add `apiDbAuthUrl` to your redwood.toml:
+To do this without affecting your GraphQL endpoint, you can add `apiDbAuthUrl` to your `redwood.toml`:

 ```diff
 [web]